Module: RubyTerraform

 from ClassMethods

-Invokes the terraform state push command which updates remote state from a local state file.
+terraform state pushcommand which updates remote state from a local state file. -

 .state_remove(parameters = {}, invocation_options = {}) ⇒ Object